 While there are plenty of resort options, to thoroughly enjoy the beauty of Big Sur, stay at Treebones Resort offering glamping in yurts with comfortable amenities to enjoy rustic solitude with your loved one.
 For more structure, book a stay at the Esalen Institute, a cliffside retreat center providing workshops to help you better connect with one another.

-10. San Francisco, California
+11. San Francisco, California

-With incredible views, iconic landmarks, and delicious food, the City by the Bay is a lovely destination on the Western Coast.
-Walk or bike across the Golden Gate Bridge at sunset, wander the landscaped gardens of San Francisco Botanical Garden, and take a Cable Car ride tour of the city's highlights.
+With incredible views, iconic landmarks, world-class tourist attractions, and delicious food, the City by the Bay is a lovely destination on the Western Coast.
+Walk or bike across the Golden Gate Bridge at sunset, enjoy a picnic in one of the lush parks, wander the landscaped gardens of San Francisco Botanical Garden, and take a Cable Car ride tour of the city's highlights.

-11. Key West, Florida
+12. Key West, Florida

 Although within driving distance from major cities in Florida, Key West seems like a world away, with quaint streets, breezy beaches, and Conch-style houses flanked by colorful gardens.
 This island city and crown jewel of the Florida Keys is best explored by bike.

 Pretty soon, you will come across the residence of Ernest Hemingway in the heart of the Old Town, where you can get a glimpse into his life and meet the descendants of his six-toed cats.

-12. Charleston, South Carolina
+13. Charleston, South Carolina